-Do you have a six-page income statement?
+Do you have a six-page small business income statement?
 Do you get confused by all the different names for the income statement: statement of operations, income statement, profit and loss, P&L?
 Does every single expense in your company get its own line item?
 Do you find yourself going too far down the chart of accounts rabbit hole?

 If you answered yes to one or all of the above, your income statement could very well be “screwed up,” so to speak.
 And that’s okay—you’re not the first business owner who’s struggled with their P&L, and you certainly won’t be the last.
 So what should you do?